 All yard debris and land-clearing burning will require a permit where open burning is allowed.
 All written burn permits will be issued through the Island County Health Department.

 To obtain a verbal permit for residential fires less than 4 feet in diameter, call either 360-240-5526 and listen to the required conditions or call Northwest Clean Air Agency at 360-428-1617, EXT 4.

 To obtain a written permit for fires over 4 feet in diameter, call 360-679-7350 (North and Central Whidbey), 360-321-5111 EXT 7350 (South Whidbey) and 360-387-3443 EXT 228 (Camano Island).

 Recreational fires less than 3 feet in diameter and 2 feet high do not require a permit.

-As always burning garbage and the use of burn barrels is illegal STATE WIDE and subject to fines than can exceed $1,000.00.
+As always, burning garbage and the use of burn barrels is illegal STATE WIDE and subject to fines that can exceed $1,000.00.

 If your property falls under the jurisdiction of the Department of Natural Resources, please call 360-856-3500 for burn permit information.